The Killing Kind (TV series): Recurring

+Episodes

 Production

 Eleventh Hour Films optioned the rights to adapt Jane Casey's book The Killing Kind in May 2021, the same month the book was released.
 It was announced in December 2022 that Paramount+ had greenlit the six-part adaptation of Casey's novel with Sony Pictures Television attached as a distributor.
 Casey was to be involved in the adaptation with Eleventh Hour Films, director Zara Hayes and co-screenplay writer Jonathan A.H.
 Stewart.
 Casey herself would executive produce the series with Paula Cuddy, Jill Green and Eva Gutierrez, with Andy Litvin as producer.

 Casting

 The cast were announced at the end of January 2023, with Colin Morgan and Emma Appleton set to lead the series.
 Also joining the cast were Elliot Barnes-Worrell, Rob Jarvis, and Kerr Logan.

 Filming

 Principal photography began at The Bottle Yard Studios in Bristol and on location in and around Bristol, with filming locations including the College Green, Avon Street, and outside Bristol Cathedral.
 Filming also took place in Kingsdown and Bedminster, Bristol.
 In February 2023, location shooting took place on the seafront at Brean in Somerset.
 Filming also taking place in March in and around the Westgate Hotel in Newport.
 Filming is also scheduled for London.
+Filming was also taking place on Clevedon pier on the 6th April 2023.